Vicomtech/d-EVD_dual-Electric-Vehicle-Dataset/README.md

 * Traffic: high, medium, low.
 * Wind: high, medium, low.

-This combination gives a total of 42525 trips.
+The combination of all these cases gives a total of 42525 trips.

 To gain access to the dataset, please fill the form in the following [link](https://www.vicomtech.org/en).